 You automatically become an ‘associate member’ when you subscribe to Which? – whether you’ve been supporting us for years or you’re just trying us out.

 As a member, you get instant access to our product reviews, our Best Buys and Don’t Buys, and our magazines delivered to your door if you want them.
 Plus our consumer legal advice and Money Helpline are just a phone call away.

 If you want to have a say in how we’re run and help to shape the future of Which? you can get more involved by becoming an ‘ordinary’ (or voting) member.
 This means you can:

-The Council is the ultimate governing body of our charity, the Consumers’ Association, and oversees our whole organisation.
-Members can vote in the annual Council election – we’ll send you the ballot booklets every November.
-Find out more about how our governance structure works.
+- Vote in the annual Council election – the Council is the ultimate governing body of our charity, the Consumers’ Association, and oversees our whole organisation.
+We’ll send you the ballot booklets every November.

-- Come along to our Annual General Meeting – meet our Chairman, our Chief Exec and our team.
-You can find out more about what we’re doing, why we’re doing it, ask your questions, hear from our teams about what they’re working on, and see how the organisation works from the inside.
+- Come along to our AGM – meet our chairman, chief executive and team.
+You can find out more about what we’re doing and why, hear from our teams and ask your questions, and see how Which? works from the inside.

-- Nominate other Ordinary members who want to stand for Council – help make sure we have the right people governing.
+- Nominate other ordinary members who want to stand for Council – to help make sure we have the right people governing.

 - Get our annual reports and accounts – we’ll keep you up to date with all that’s going on, so you’re always in the loop.

-The way we’re set up means that when you become an Ordinary Member, you are agreeing to pay 50p at most if the Consumers’ Association ever gets wound up.
+A heads-up – the way we’re set up means that when you become an ordinary member, you are agreeing to pay 50p at most if the Consumers’ Association ever gets wound up.